Award: NFQ Level 9 Minor Award

 Where an applicant does not meet the minimum entry requirements above, an offer of a place on the course may be made in exceptional circumstances.
 Where an applicant does not meet the

-This programme forms part of the MSc in Strategic Quality Management Lean Sigma Systems.
-Those who have completed this programme may continue on to the MSc.
+This course forms part of the MSc in Strategic Quality Management Lean Sigma Systems.
+Those who have completed this course may continue on to the MSc.
 If you are planning to progress to the Masters, please be aware that this is available as an executive apprenticeship with 85% funding.